jfordnull/obsidian-notes/CS 461/461 Review.md

 An advantage of constraint satisfaction is that it's *general*.
 We can write a general constraint satisfaction solver and apply it to any problem (if formulated correctly)

+Another advantage is that they *do not require domain knowledge* to solve a problem efficiently

 **Constraints**
 - Unary - Applies to 1 variable
 - Binary - Applies to 2 variables